-Since 2014, MGE has been working with the Citizens Utility Board and Clean Wisconsin as a Technical Work Group to examine rate design and innovative program ideas in a focused, deliberative fashion.
-The work group is looking for ways that MGE can be responsive to our customers' evolving energy needs while maintaining a modern, sustainable electric system and using the benefits of technology advancements and broader industry changes for all customers.
+MGE is working with the Citizens Utility Board and Clean Wisconsin as a Technical Work Group to examine innovative program ideas in a focused, deliberative fashion.
+The work group, which began in 2014, continues to look for ways that MGE can be responsive to our customers' evolving energy needs while maintaining a modern, sustainable electric system.
+The group's work has informed a number of recent pilot projects and programs, including Shared Solar (page 7), On Demand Savings, our Smart Thermostat Demand Response Program (page 10) and our Charge@Home electric vehicle home charging program (page 18).